Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 In this section, the specific implementation of the plugin system in the ReSet daemon is discussed.

+As discussed in @PluginSystemEvaluation, the chosen paradigm is the dynamic library loading variant.
+With this paradigm, ReSet is required to provide a set of functions that a plugin needs to implement.

-For the daemon, the functions defined in @daemon_plugin_functions are required.
+For the daemon, the specific list of functions is visualized in
+@daemon_plugin_functions.

 #let code = "
 extern \"C\" {
-    pub fn backend_startup();
+    // functions to create or clean-up data pub fn backend_startup();
     pub fn backend_shutdown();

-    /// Reports the capabilities that your plugin will provide.
+    // Reports the capabilities that your plugin will provide.
+    // These capabilities will also be reported by the daemon.
     #[allow(improper_ctypes)]
     pub fn capabilities() -> PluginCapabilities;

-    /// Reports the name of the plugin
+    // Reports the name of the plugin
+    // Mostly used for duplication checks
     #[allow(improper_ctypes)]
     pub fn name() -> String;

-    /// Inserts your plugin interface into the dbus server.
+    // Inserts your plugin interface into the dbus server.
     #[allow(improper_ctypes)]
     pub fn dbus_interface(cross: &mut Crossroads);

+    // import tests from plugins
     pub fn backend_tests();
 }"